sourceduty/Chat_Simulator/README.md

 #

-Conversation Network Diagram for Retail Store Communication Network
+Conversation Network Diagram for Retail Store Communication

 This network diagram demonstrates the internal and external communication pathways within the retail store, with a clear customer interaction channel via a single phone line that connects them to the appropriate department.